Who was Prophet Muhammad (peace be upon him)?

 • Zaynab bint Khuzaymah al-Hilāliyyah: She was known as Umm al-Masākīn (the Mother of the Poor) due to her care and concern for the poor, needy and orphans.
 She was a widow whose husband died in the battle of Badr.
 The Prophet ﷺ married her when he was 56 years old.
 He married her out of concern for her welfare and to take care of her after the death of her husband.

 • Zaynab bint Jaḥsh: She was a cousin of the Prophet ﷺ.
 She was married to the Prophet’s adopted son, a freed slave called Zayd.
 This marriage – between Zaynab and Zayd – was encouraged by the Prophet ﷺ himself, as a way to break social class barriers; she was from a noble Qurayshi family, while Zayd had been a slave.
 However, the marriage did not last, and they eventually divorced.
 Before Islām, the custom of the Arabs was that an adopted son was taken in as a biological son.
-However, Islām abolished this concept and maintained the rights of the biological parents of a child, even after adoption to somebody else.
-After the divorce between Zaynab and Zayd, Allāh revealed a command for the Prophet ﷺ to marry Zaynab, to demonstrate the invalidity of pre-Islamic adoption customs.
+However, Islām abolished the practice of treating an adopted child as though he were a biological child while preserving the obligation of kindness, care and support for adopted children.
+After the divorce between Zaynab and Zayd, Allah commanded the Prophet ﷺ to marry her.
+This demonstrated in practice that an adopted son does not have the same legal status as a biological son.

 • Umm Ḥabība Ramlah: She migrated to Abyssinia along with her husband, who had accepted Islām.
 However, her husband then reverted to disbelief and died whilst drinking alcohol.
 He left her behind alone, with a young child, in a foreign country.
-The Prophet ﷺ heard of her plight and requested that the Abyssinian king send her to Madinah so he could marry her.
+The Prophet ﷺ heard of her plight, the Negus of Abyssinia arranged her marriage to the Prophet ﷺ and sent her to Madinah.

 • Maymūnah bint al-Ḥārith: She was the last wife of the Prophet ﷺ.
 She had been widowed before her marriage to the Prophet.